sindresorhus/sindresorhus.github.com/data/apps/kap.md

 showSupportLink: false
 ---

-Kap is an open source macOS app I'm working on with my friends.
-It lets you quickly record your screen and then export to various formats and services.
-It supports plugins, trimming, window recording, and much more.
+An open-source macOS app I'm working on with my friends.
+It lets you quickly record your screen and then export it to various formats and services.
+The app supports plugins, trimming, window recording, and much more.